-Somali American Association of Greater Kansas City (SAAGKC) mission is to empower the Somali Community residing in the Greater Kansas City area to become productive members of the community by providing workshops on civic engagement, family strengthening, conflict resolution, health and wellness, youth mentoring, career counseling and sharing Somali heritage.
+Somali American Association of Greater Kansas City (SAAGKC) empowers the Somali community residing in the Greater Kansas City area to become productive members of the community by providing workshops on civic engagement, family strengthening, conflict resolution, health and wellness, youth mentoring, career counseling and sharing Somali heritage.

 For centuries, Muslim women have been used as the image of Islam, but never the voice of Islam.
 In both non-Muslim and Muslim communities, Muslim women and women of color are expected to be contributors rather than leaders as they often experience spaces that cater to the male experience or are dominantly led by people who identify as male, often see their stories and the stories of their people erased from history, and find their voices completely silenced while their images remain on display.
 Muslim Women For is an organization of diverse women leaders whose vision is to foster vibrant Muslim societies that work to create lasting social change.

 Muslims for Social Justice was founded in North Carolina to offer liberation theology perspective in Islam.
 MSJ will prioritize fighting racism, white supremacy and sexism within as well as beyond the Muslim community.
 Believing that organizing people on the grassroots, rather than charity or mere electoral/legal avenues, will change the balance of power to bring the necessary progressive change, MSJ will build power and change the balance of power by centering the leadership and self-determination of marginalized Muslims, and approaching our organizing through an intersectional lens.